The Sudden Electric shock-like pains on my face’s right side were due to Trigeminal Neuralgia!

 I didn’t expect that my life would take a 360-degree turn.
 However, within weeks my symptoms aggravated, and I could not eat or even touch the right side of my face.

 I used to look at my face for hours in the mirror – to find what’s wrong with it?
 I had no rash or swelling, then why was I experiencing the worst kind of pain of my life.
 Soon I was depressed and was losing weight as I was unable to eat.
 My mouth smelled like I had eaten rotten eggs, and I was petrified to brush my teeth.
+I forced myself to overcome my dental anxiety and wrap a band around my head.

 Your Doctors Online Had All Answers For Me